evangorstein/AdventOfCode2022/README.md

 Python solutions to [2022 Advent of Code](https://adventofcode.com/).

-To print solution for day XX, run `src/dayXX.py data/dayXX.txt`.
+To print solution for day XX, run `python src/dayXX.py data/dayXX.txt`.
 Some scripts may only report the solution to one part of the day's challenge.